manalelsayed/BashScriptBox/README.md

 - **interactive_log_management.sh**:
   - **Description**: This script prompts the user for their name, age, and country, validates the age input to ensure it's a numeric value within a reasonable range, and provides feedback messages incorporating the user's information.

+- **log_file_backup_rotation_and_management.sh**:

+ -**Description**:This Bash script is designed to manage backup files in a directory by retaining only the most recent backups based on the date contained within their filenames.